ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 those media types support the `version` parameter.

-The following example conveys the desire of a client to receive an OpenAPI Document resource based on the stated
+The following example conveys the desire of a client to receive an OpenAPI resource based on the stated
 preferences:

 1. openapi 3.1 in YAML